avadhut007/DSProjects/DS-Project2/Assignment2/ReadMe.txt

-This is based on Previous Assignment.
-So they may have repeated function names and some of the code
+This is based on my asg1.

 Please install xterm.
 It is available on Linux and on Mac